Pioneer Venus Orbiter: Launch and arrival at Venus

+Observation of Venus

 From Venus orbit insertion to July 1980, periapsis was held between 142 and 253 km (at 17 degrees north latitude) to facilitate radar and ionospheric measurements.
 The spacecraft was in a 24-hour orbit with an apoapsis of 66900 km.
 Thereafter, the periapsis was allowed to rise to a maximum of 2290 km and then fall, to conserve fuel.

 In 1991, the Radar Mapper was reactivated to investigate previously inaccessible southern portions of the planet, in conjunction with the recently arrived Magellan spacecraft.
-In May 1992, Pioneer Venus began the final phase of its mission, in which the periapsis was held between 150 and 250 km, until the spacecraft's propellant was exhausted, after which the orbit decayed naturally.
+In May 1992, the probe began the final phase of its mission, in which the periapsis was held between 150 and 250 km, until the spacecraft's propellant was exhausted, after which the orbit decayed naturally.
 The spacecraft continued to return data until 8 October 1992, with the last signals being received at 19:22 UTC.
 The Pioneer Venus Orbiter disintegrated upon entering the atmosphere of Venus on October 22, 1992.